mustafaakbaba/ME536_Project/README.md

+#All the codes are on the master branch.

 # ME536_Project

 This project detects 3 toys from the conveyor belt using cnn, and classify the unknown objects on the belts as safe or dangerous.
 The webots simulation environment is used for this purpose.